eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 These features (i.e. `rosbag`, `topic list`, etc.) are very helpful to understand a ROS 2 working network.

 Most of these features use the DDS capability to share any topic information with every exiting participant.
-However, the new :ref:`ros2_discovery_server_v2` implements a traffic network reduction that limits the discovery data between nodes that do not share a topic.
-This means that not every node will receive every topic data unless it has a reader in that topic.
+However, when using the Discovery Server there are no multicast announcements to rely on, so these tools must join the *server* network in order to be aware of the nodes running in it.
-As most of ROS 2 CLI Introspection is executed by adding a node into the network (some of them use ROS 2 Daemon, and some create their own nodes), using Discovery Server v2 we will find that most of these functionalities are limited and do not have all the information.
+As most of ROS 2 CLI Introspection is executed by adding a node into the network (some of them use ROS 2 Daemon, and some create their own nodes), those nodes must be configured to connect to the **Server**.

-The Discovery Server v2 functionality allows every node running as a |SUPER_CLIENT|, a kind of **Client** that connects to a |SERVER|, from which it receives all the available discovery information (instead of just what it needs).
+The Discovery Server allows every node running as a |SUPER_CLIENT|, a kind of **Client** that connects to a |SERVER|, from which it receives all the available discovery information (instead of just what it needs).
 In this sense, ROS 2 introspection tools can be configured as **Super Client**, thus being able to discover every entity that is using the Discovery Server protocol within the network.